Find the medical school's executive leadership and their roles in executing the IUSM mission.

 The main campus for the IU School of Medicine is located in the northwest quarter of downtown Indianapolis, on the IUPUI campus.
 Find a map here.
 Our 9 regional campuses are located on or adjacent to universities throughout Indiana.

 The School has more than 60 clinical departments and speciality divisions.

 Facts & Statistics

-The IU School of Medicine educates the second largest student body in the U.S. Get more statistics and info from our current fact sheet and from the 2011-2013 IUSM bulletin.
+The IU School of Medicine educates the largest student body in the U.S. Get more statistics and info from our current fact sheet.
 Still have questions?
 Look them up in the IU Fact Book, where you'll find answers to frequently asked questions about IU and its many campuses.

 The IU School of Medicine (IUSM) was founded in 1903 – only the fourth medical school in the United States, after Johns Hopkins, Harvard, and Western Reserve, to require two or more years of collegiate work for admission.
 The school awarded the Doctor of Medicine (M.D.) degree to its first class of 25 in 1907.
 For a photographic look at our history, visit our award winning centennial celebration web site.
 And visit the IUSM medical libraries history of medicine collection for bibligraphic and other details on medical history in Indiana and around the U.S. Also check out the new History of Women at IUSM site, an informative look at women's role in the history of the IU School of Medicine.

 Whether you earned your bachelors, graduate, or medical degree from IU or if you trained with one of our residency or fellowship programs, the IU School of Medicine Alumni Association is your connection to IU.
 Update your contact information, learn about alumni programs, and nominate alumni for awards by visiting the IU School of Medicine Alumni Association Web page.